With so many projects and tasks, how do you know which ones to prioritize?

 To properly use the RICE framework for your roadmap, you need to:

-- Define your project ideas,
+• Define your project ideas.

-- Score your ideas,
+• Score your ideas.

-- Calculate the RICE scores, and
+• Calculate the RICE scores.

-- Analyze the results.
+• Analyze the results.

 Let’s go through each step in more detail.